 Apparel workers are among the lowest paid people in the world.
-For Patagonia, Fair Trade is our first step on the path toward ensuring living wages in our supply chain.
-We don’t own any of the factories that make our products, so we have limited control over how much workers receive.
+Patagonia doesn’t own any factories that make our products, so we have limited control over how much workers receive.
 But through Fair Trade, we can provide workers with tangible benefits that improve their lives.

 We care for workers